mahdif355/telechatbot/README.md

 python bot.py
 ```

-Interact with Mahdi on Telegram:
+Interact with Mahdi on Telegram using the chatbot of @Mahdi_SMF_bot, you will see
 - `/start`: Start interaction.
 - `/ask`: Prompt Mahdi for event-related inquiries.